n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.errortrigger.md

 You can use the [Stop And Error](/integrations/builtin/core-nodes/n8n-nodes-base.stopanderror/) node to send custom messages to the Error trigger.

 Read more about [Error workflows](/flow-logic/error-handling/error-workflows/) in n8n workflows.

+## Error data

+--8<-- "_snippets/integrations/builtin/core-nodes/error-trigger/error-data.md"